 check out our:

 The manager is basically as empty of distinction as a human being can be.
 He has no genius, no initiative, and no talent for organizing things.
-Even more disturbing, he seems to have no insides – nothing for diseases to infect.
-This is the only way he keeps his job – his amazing good health has allowed him to never miss a day of work.
-Marlow reminds us that just how hollow the manager is by finishing the paragraph with another mention of the seal.
+Even more disturbing, he seems to have no insides—nothing for diseases to infect.
+Bonus: his amazing good health has allowed him to never miss a day of work!
+Someone print him a certificate!

 [Marlow on the brickmaker]: "I let him run on, this papier-mâché Mephistopheles, and it seemed to me that if I tried I could poke my forefinger through him, and would find nothing inside but a little loose dirt, maybe."
 (1.61)

-Not only do we know that the brickmaker’s words are empty, but Marlow describes him as a "papier-mâché" figure, implying that he is hollow inside.
+Not only do we know that the brickmaker's words are empty, but Marlow describes him as a "papier-mâché" figure, implying that he's hollow inside.
+(And maybe filled with tasty candy and fun prizes?)